 Our brand is a unique business asset and the result of decades of investment.
-Being consistent with all our audiences—customers, partners, analysts and the marketplace—is the key to protecting it.
-Use these legally-protected, specially-created components and stick to the guidelines.
-The logos, colors, typefaces and imagery will ensure our brand is perceived correctly, whatever the context.
+Being consistent with all of our audiences—customers, partners, analysts, and the marketplace—is the key to protecting it.
+Use these legally-protected, specially created components and stick to the guidelines.
+The logos, colors, typefaces, and imagery will ensure our brand is perceived correctly, whatever the context.

 Any improper use of any of the branding elements on this site is considered a violation of the Micro Focus Branding Guidelines and is prohibited.

 Where there is space for nothing else, our logo speaks for Micro Focus.
 Therefore, we must be careful how—and where—we use it, particularly as a standalone icon.
-Our logo is legally protected, so, whether you're creating the Annual Report and Accounts presentation or building out a bake sale flyer, it's important that you stick to the guidelines.
+Our logo is legally protected so whether you're creating the Annual Report and Accounts presentation or building out a campaign landing page, it's important that you stick to the guidelines.